Unitary time evolution in quantum mechanics is a stronger physical postulate than linear time evolution: Two physically equivalent formulations of the axioms of quantum mechanics

+We note that axiom \#3, the rules for measurement, can be separated into two logically independent sub-axioms.
+The first sub-axiom is the Born rule for the probabilities of measuring each eigenvalue $\lambda$: $P(\lambda) \propto |\langle \lambda | \psi \rangle|^2$.
+The second sub-axiom is the ``update rule'': that after the measurement, the state of the system changes to an eigenstate of the measured observable.
+In this article, we will be almost entirely concerned with the first sub-axiom, the Born rule, and we will not discuss the update rule.
+We will think of time evolution as a single dynamical transition across some fixed time interval from an initial state to a final state -- potentially immediately followed by a single measurement -- and we will not consider more complicated issues such as repeated measurements or infinitesimally short time evolution.

-This axiom set is not quite precise enough to be operationally useful.
+The axiom set given above is not quite precise enough to be operationally useful.
 For our purposes, we will need to consider two physically equivalent -- but slightly formally different -- variant formulations A and B.